mui/material-ui/docs/pages/blog/hello-grid-version-2.md

 - To fix the migration pain points ([#26266](https://github.com/mui/material-ui/issues/29266) and [#31244](https://github.com/mui/material-ui/issues/31244)) for the grid component which is caused by the [implementation changes](https://github.com/mui/material-ui/pull/24332) introduced in v5.
 - To add the long-awaited [offset feature](https://github.com/mui/material-ui/issues/11251) to the layout grid component.
-- To remove the child combinator (`>`) from the grid item styles, which [complicates customization](https://github.com/mui/material-ui/issues/28855) of the old grid.
+- To remove the child combinator (`>`) from the grid item styles, which [complicates the customization](https://github.com/mui/material-ui/issues/28855) of the old grid.
 - To fix [the limitation on nested grids](https://mui.com/material-ui/react-grid/#nested-grid).
 - To eliminate the unnecessary `item` prop.